stknohg/aws-cli-eq-pwsh/README.md

 # AWS CLI -eq PowerShell

-This is the lists of AWS PowerShell Cmdlets equivalent with AWS CLI commands.
+This is the lists of AWS PowerShell Cmdlets equivalent to AWS CLI commands.

 ## Website